Black-Kamelia/Sprinkler/utils/README.md

 ```

 The second variant comes in two flavors: `interpolate(vararg args: Any)` and `interpolate(args: List<Any>)`.
 They take
 a vararg or a list of values, and will replace the variables in the string using their index in the list.

+Besides respecting the defined string syntax, the strings interpolated with this variant must have all their variables
+being named according to the following rules:

-The variable
+- The variable name must be a valid integer ;
-names in the string must be integers, and in the range of the list.
-If a variable name is not an integer, or is out of
-bounds, an exception will be thrown.
+- The value of the variable must be between 0 and the number of provided arguments minus 1.

+Note that as empty variable names are replaced by the index of the variable, they can be used in this variant, as long
+as they are in the bounds of the number of provided arguments.

 ```kt
 val string = "'Hello I'm {0}, and I'm {1} years old.' said {0}.".interpolate(